manuGil/online-core/docs/source/radiometric-ops.rst

       Adding a model to the Processing Toolbox

 Task 5.6
-   Remove the exported image from the project, keep only the original image.
-Zoom into an area on the main land which is primarily dark orange/brown, they represent areas with forest.
+   Remove the exported image from the project; keep only the original image.
+Zoom into an area on the mainland which is primarily dark orange/brown; they represent areas with forest.

    Then, use the *’Statistics of Raster by extent’* model to calculate the local statistics.
 Double click the model and provide an *Extent* and an *Input raster file*.
 Run the model.
 The model creates a rectangle from the input Extent, which contains an attribute table with the computed statistics for each band of the Input raster.